 We've taken great care during our planning and design of the pipeline to avoid the hilly terrain, environmentally designated sites, archaeological sites and urban areas.

-The route will have twin pipelines which will be constructed to make the most of gravity and utilise the natural contours of the land, allowing the water to travel easily along the pipes without the need for pumps.
+The pipelines have been constructed to make the most of gravity and utilise the natural contours of the land, allowing the water to travel easily along the pipes without the need for pumps.

-There are several points on the pipeline route where we'll be tunnelling under rivers or key road crossings.
-We've now completed all five tunnel sections; crossing under the River Greta, our longest tunnel section in the Castlerigg area, two tunnels in Keswick and another in the Cockermouth area which will accommodate the pipe as it runs under the River Derwent and A66.
+There are several points on the pipeline route where we've tunnelled under rivers or key road crossings.
+We've now completed all five tunnel sections; crossing under the River Greta, our longest tunnel section in the Castlerigg area, two tunnels in Keswick and another in the Cockermouth area which accommodates the pipe as it runs under the River Derwent and A66.